Relocation Guide · Last updated 2 June 2026

 • The annual vehicle inspection (Gibraltar's MOT equivalent) must be done at Gibraltar-approved centres

-• Insurance must cover you for Gibraltar specifically
+• Insurance must specifically cover Gibraltar

 Driving Licences in Gibraltar